davidtchiu/davidtchiu.github.io/teaching/cs240/proj1.planning/index.md

 Your project can be anything, but it must observe the following requirements:

-- JavaScript is to be used
+- JavaScript is to be used.
+Other languages may co-exist, but should not be the primary language used.
 - Git and Github used for version control
 - A graphical user interface (GUI) through HTML+CSS must be supported
 - Use of third party libraries/tools must be approved by me